This newsletter in English 31 October 2007

 A new EWC Directive shall be adopted in 2008

-On October 23rd, 2007 the European Commission in Brussels (photo) concluded its work programme for the year 2008.
-Into this a revision of the EWC Directive is particularly mentioned.
-It stands to expect that the second phase of the consultation of the European social partners will start before end of the year 2007 what is demanded by the trade unions for over two years (see report in the EWC New 2/2005).
-The decision of the European Commission is a political preliminary decision of first rank and approaches the demand of the European Parliament which had voiced in favor of the speedy revision of the EWC Directive in a resolution in May 2007 (see report in the EWC New 2/2007).
+On 23rd October 2007 the European Commission in Brussels (photo) adopted its work programme for the year 2008.
+There, a revision of the EWC Directive is explicitly mentioned.
+The second phase of the European social partners consultation is expected to start before the end of the year 2007 what is demanded by the trade unions for over two years.
+The decision of the European Commission is a political precedent of the first rank and corresponds to the demand of the European Parliament which had voiced in favor of the speedy revision of the EWC Directive in a resolution in May 2007 (see report in EWC News 2/2007).

-Social commissioner Vladimír Špidla has already instructed his employees apparently to formulate an outline for a wording of the law.
-Should the Czech social democrat wants to make a name for himself in this important socio-political question as EU commissioner before the expiry of his period of office (his remarks in the plenum of the European Parliament suggests so) there is not much time left for the final stages of the legislation procedure.
+Social Commissioner Vladimír Špidla has already instructed his staff to formulate a draft legal text.
+Should the Czech social democrat wants to make a name for himself as EU Commissioner on this important socio-political issue before the expiry of his term of office (what his remarks in the plenary of the European Parliament suggests) then not much time left for the final stages of the legislation process.

-• increasing the minimum number of annual meetings
+• increase the minimum number of annual meetings

 • making the support by experts easier